-- 1. Turn on or restart the computer by clicking Start > Shut Down > Restart the Computer. - Press F10 as soon as the monitor light turns green.
+- 1. Turn on or restart the computer by clicking Start > Shut Down > Restart the Computer. - 2.
+Press F10 as soon as the monitor light turns green.
 If you do not press F10 at the appropriate time, you must restart the computer, and then press F10 again to access the utility. - 3.
 Select your language from the list, and then press Enter. - 4.
 Use the arrow keys to select Storage. - 5.
 Use the down arrow key to select Storage Options, and then press Enter. - 6.
 On the Storage Options menu, use the down arrow key to select SATA Emulation. - 7.
-Press the right arrow key until RAID displays, and then press Enter.
+Press the right arrow key until the RAID option appears, and then press F10 to accept.